 There are so many questions prospective students have about fieldwork experiences and what they can expect.
 Here are the top questions our admissions counselors receive about this hands-on portion of the Online OTA program.

 1. What is Fieldwork?

 Fieldwork is the clinical experience students must complete prior to graduation.
-It is an opportunity to work with an OT or OTA to demonstrate hands on competency in the coursework you have completed online and in skills labs.
-This is done through two different kinds of fieldwork experiences; Level I fieldwork, which introduces students to practice areas and Level II fieldwork, which prepares students to work like an entry level OTA.
+It is an opportunity to work with an OT or OTA to demonstrate hands-on competency in the coursework you have completed online and in skills labs.
+This is done through two different kinds of fieldwork experiences; Level I fieldwork, which introduces students to practice areas, and Level II fieldwork, which prepares students to work as an entry-level OTA.

 Fieldwork goes hand in hand with what you’ve learned in your coursework and labs.

 The academic fieldwork coordinator is the faculty member who will work with students to set up their fieldwork placements and run the courses associated with fieldwork.

 3. What is a Fieldwork Educator?

 The fieldwork educator is the OT or OTA who will supervise students during fieldwork Level I and Level II.
 They are responsible for completing students’ fieldwork evaluations which determine if they pass the fieldwork courses.
 Fieldwork educators are also called clinical instructors at some sites.